Session Expired

 Compliance Checklist

-Develop a written policy and retention schedule for biometric data.
+Develop a written policy for biometric data collection.

 Full Legal Analysis